martbhell/haproxy-lab/README.md

 requirements
 ------------

-ansible docs says netcat is needed, but setting state of backends work without it.
+ansible docs says netcat is needed, but setting state and weights of backends work without it.
 Installing socat/nc for manual commands.

 usage
 ----------